 Taking the Car

 When you purchase the car, the dealership won't allow you to drive it off of the lot if you don't have a license.
-If you have a learner's permit and a licensed driver with you, however, you will be able to drive it.
-Plan on taking a licensed driver to the dealership with you on the day you take the car home.
+However, if you have a learner's permit and a licensed driver with you, you will be able to drive it.
+Plan on taking a licensed driver to the dealership with you on the day you want to take the car home.
 You also won't be able to insure or register your car if you don't have a license.

 - Thinkstock Images/Comstock/Getty Images